Get ready for tax time

-With the end of financial year right around the corner, now’s a good time to review your business finances, start prioritising and plan for the next financial year.
+It’s also a great time to review your business finances, start prioritising your goals and plan for the next financial year.

-If you’re a small business owner, do your research and find out exactly what tax deductions you can claim, opens in new window.
-Check with your accountant or financial planner too.
+If you’re a small business owner, head to the ATO website to find out exactly what deductions for small business you can claim, opens in new window.
+Check with your accountant or tax professional too.
 You might be able to claim deductions if your business:

 - has motor vehicle expenses